General Argyres-Douglas Theory: AD points from 6d theory

+The order of pole of the irregular singularity is $r=N/(k-1)+2$.
 Similarly, the general deformations for the theory is completely fixed by the Newton polygon of the corresponding irregular singularity.
 See an example in figure. \ref{type2}.
-The $k-1$ block is the same as a $(A_{k-2}, A_{N-1})$ theory and the analysis of the spectrum on this part is the same as the last section.
+The $k-1$ block is the same as a $(A_{k-2}, A_{N-1})$ theory and the analysis of the spectrum on this part is the same as the Type I theory.
 One can also check that there is a coupling constant for every relevant operator on the extra line $x=0$.